Khalil-Bchir/AI-Image-Recognition-Android-Demo-App/Readme.md

-To run a Python file using ngrok, you typically use ngrok to expose a local server or application to the internet.
-Here’s how you can integrate this into your README file:

----

 # AI Image Recognition Android Demo App

 This repository contains an Android demo application that utilizes AI for image recognition.
 The app allows users to classify images and provides information based on the recognized content.